 Looking to liven up your Mexican dishes?
-Look no further than my Homemade Crema Mexicana.
+Look no further than my Mexicana Crema, sometimes also referred to as Mexican Sour Cream.
 Cool and just a touch tart to balance out those spicy flavors in Mexican recipes.

 Think of Crema Mexican as the Mexican version of French crème fraiche or American sour cream.
 It is slightly thinner and a bit sweeter and often served along with cotija or queso fresco cheeses.

 Some might call is Mexicana crema or just plain crema.

-Just like other types of cream, you can add a little bit of flavor by blending in some cumin, fresh cilantro, lime, lemon, or even chipotle peppers.
+Just like other types of cream, you can add a little bit of flavor by blending in other flavors.
+Some of my favorites are: